-Commonly, when faced with a complex problem, people identify some small component and start to resolve it without any analysis of the whole situation and how they will resolve it.
+When faced with a complex problem, people commonly identify some small component and start to resolve it without analysing the whole situation and how they will resolve it.
 Even after studying, many people still focus on the solutions to immediate problems.
 This approach risks failure, even harm, and is rarely efficient.
 One of the essential characteristics of a person or team that succeeds in solving complex problems is the early identification of an appropriate long-term goal.

 - know what is vital to the patient in the long-term